 A descriptive treatment of the solar system: stars, stellar evolution, galaxies and cosmology.
 The results of current space missions are emphasized.
 Recent discoveries in stellar astronomy will be discussed.
+Prerequisite: MTH70 with a "C" or better.

 PH201/202/203 General Physics